coalEngine/Silvers/README.md

 ### Hello

-- I am planning on working on projects in the future
+- I am planning on working on more projects in the future, and doing Leetcode
-- I’m currently learning more about Python.
+- I’m currently learning more about Java.
-- I’m willing to collaborate on anything that is within my abillity.
+- I’m willing to collaborate on anything that is within my ability.
 - I currently know C# (Unity), HTML, Python (Basic Level), JavaScript, Java, CSS, Visual Basic, Typescript, Lua

 Random Facts about me: